kotian-66/Android-Studio-Dev/README.md

-﻿so this happens now
+﻿so this how git works till learning a lot of things

-writen in github
+it is really a intresting software to use.